Gravity as the Source of Curvature, not curvature as the source of gravity

 Motion simply straightens

-This thought experiment unifies PEI’s views on gravity, space, and geometry.
+This thought experiment unifies PRI’s views on gravity, space, and geometry.

 7. How This Differs—Without Opposition